 The three stars below mark the trail of the scorpion’s J-shape, starting with Dschubba as the forehead at the top of the constellation, Antares as the heart, and Shaula as part of the stinger.

 Dschubba – δ Scorpii (Delta Scorpii)

-Delta Scorpii is 490 light-years distant from Earth, 38,000 times brighter than our Sun, and represents the scorpion’s forehead.
-Delta Scorpii’s traditional name, Dschubba (or Dzuba) comes from the Arabic, jabhat, which means ‘the forehead’, referring to the scorpion’s forehead.
+Dscubba is 490 light-years away from Earth, and 38,000 times brighter than our Sun.
+Its name is taken from the Arabic, jabhat, which means ‘the forehead’.
 Sometimes the star is also known as Iclarcrau or Iclarkrav.

 Antares – α Scorpii (Alpha Scorpii)

 The brightest star in the constellation, and 16th brightest of all the stars in the night sky, is Antares.
 At a distance of 550 light-years away from the Sun, Antares is 75,900 times brighter and has a radius that is 850 times greater.
 The star’s age is thought to be around 12 million years old.